Inference of nonlinear causal effects with GWAS summary data: Nonlinear modeling of TWAS data

-Section \ref{sec:sim} indicates that 2SIR can provide a stable and (asymptotically) unbiased estimator in various simulated examples.
+Section \ref{sec:sim} indicates that the proposed method yields peak performance in the estimation and inference of the marginal causal effect in various simulated examples.
 Yet, in practice, visualization of $\phi$ may shed light on the specific relationship between the exposure and outcome.
 In the next section, we develop an algorithm to estimate the nonlinear transformation $\phi$.